Advertisers flee Laura Ingraham after criticism of Parkland student

 Breaking News Emails

-LOS ANGELES - A number of advertisers have abandoned Fox News host Laura Ingraham's weeknight show after she alleged Parkland, Fla. shooting survivor David Hogg was bitter over his rejection for freshman admission by multiple universities.
+LOS ANGELES - A number of advertisers have abandoned Fox News host Laura Ingraham's weeknight show after she alleged that Parkland, Florida, shooting survivor David Hogg was bitter over being rejected for admission by multiple universities.

 In a tweet sent on Wednesday, Ingraham said Hogg had been rejected from four colleges and that he then "whines about it."
 In response, Hogg mounted a social media campaign to get advertisers to pull their ads from Ingraham's show.

-Note: CORRECTION (March 30, 2018, 10 a.m.
-ET): A previous version of this article misstated the date of the shooting at Marjory Stoneman Douglas High School in Parkland, Florida.
-It was Feb.
-14, not Feb.
-15.